 - The IOP documents that get rejected most often are those that present steps within a single process.

 - Examples of such designations include:

 - Create work order;

 - Issue production schedule;

 - Complete work order

 - Package product;

 - Ship product.

 - In the preceding example, it is conceivable that all five of these steps are part of a single process, but they are not processes by themselves.

-- An IOP that presents sections from the applicable standard as the organization's processes should also be regarded with concern.
-How many organizations actually have a process that they call "Resource Management"?

 - An interaction of process document that bears such items as processes should result in a nonconformance being issued during the audit.